goergenj/SpeechServiceScripts/readme.md

 This script will only work with Microsoft Speech Service API V3.

-You can set logging behaviour, add an endpoint description and also deploy with an existing custom model.
+You can set logging behaviour, add an optional project and endpoint description and also deploy with an existing custom model.

-Endpoint description and custom model are optional setting.
+Project description, endpoint description and custom model id are optional settings.
-If description is not set a default description will be used with the following structure:
+If endpoint description is not set a default description will be used with the following structure:

 ***Endpoint for General Conversation in <environment>***.